 Furthermore, in his model prayer recorded at Matthew 6:9-13, Jesus gave us a beautiful, prioritized list of what we should be concerned about:

-Our Father in the heavens, let your name be sanctified,
+Our Father in the heavens, let your name be declared holy,

 let your kingdom come,